mbuesch/letmein/CONFIGURATION.md

 This option defaults to `port=5800`, if it is absent from the configuration.

+### `control-timeout`

+The `control-timeout` option specifies the timeout for receiving and sending messages on the control port.
+If the timeout is exceeded, the TCP connection will be aborted.

+On the server this option aborts client connections that don't make progress during the authentication proctocol.
+This kicks out clients that don't make progress from the limited number of connections available.

+On the client this option allows for better error messages to the user by aborting authentication attempts that don't make any progress.

+Don't choose a too small timeout.
+Otherwise the authentication handshake will fail over very slow network connections.

+This option defaults to `control-timeout=5.0` seconds, if it is absent from the configuration.

 ### `seccomp`

 The `seccomp` option turns [Seccomp](https://en.wikipedia.org/wiki/Seccomp) security hardening on or off.